 Needless to say, the Countering America’s Adversaries Through Sanctions Act has been met with derisions from North Korea, Russia and Iran.
 But the negative feeling has not only been restricted to the United State’s adversaries, but key partners such as the European Union have felt that the CAATSA sheds a negative light on United States-European relations as many of them have gas line projects signed with Russia.

-Geopolitical think-tanks have argued that the CAATSA will hamper the United States Asian allies in resisting a rising Chinese influence.
-Another implication is that this would also discourage other nations from building a defensive relationship with the United States with a view to avoid any future compromises regarding strategic autonomy.
+Geopolitical think tanks have argued that the CAATSA will hamper the United States Asian allies in resisting a rising Chinese influence.
+Another implication is that this would also discourage other nations from building a defensive relationship with the United States with a view to avoiding any future compromises regarding strategic autonomy.
 These experts believe that if the CAATSA is implemented haphazardly, it could eventually backfire on United States policy in the near future.

-To find complete information about Government Exams visit the linked article.
+To find complete information about Government Exams visits the linked article.
 More exam-related preparation materials will be found through the links given below

 Frequently Asked Questions about CAATSA